iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

   { [thick,decoration={
       markings,
       mark=at position 0.5 with {\arrow{>}}}
       ]
     \draw[postaction={decorate}]  (i.east) -- (q.west) node [writeup] {Ising\\Model};
     \draw[postaction={decorate}]  (q.east) -- (s.west) node [writeup] {Solution};
   }
 }
 ```

-Today, I don't want to discuss how these solvers work[^later-post]
+Today, I don't want to discuss how these machines work[^later-post]
-but rather the question of how to put them to good use.
+but rather how to put them to good use.
-After all, if the problems I care about are all classical,
+After all, if the problems you care about are all classical,
-what is the difference this quantum machine can make in my life?
+what is the difference this quantum machine can make in your life?
 Since we are doing optimization,
-let's focus on MILP --- a NP-hard problem that is everywhere ---
+let's focus on MILP --- an NP-hard problem found everywhere ---
 and see how a quantum computer helps us solve it.

 $$